neevaiti/tictactoe_project/README.md

 # tictactoe_project
-A little Python project w/ Turtle module and maybe others packages.
+A little Python project and the V2 with the Turtle module is coming...